Society of Hispanic Professional Engineers By-Laws

 d.
 Responsible for overseeing weekly updates.

 e.
-Shall attend the College of Engineering Engineering Council/Advisory Board meetings and/or appoint another officer on the board to attend
+Shall attend the College of Engineering Engineering Council/Advisory Board meetings and/or appoint another officer on the board to attend.

 f.
 Shall be responsible for keeping connections between our Society of Hispanic Professional Engineers chapter and Society of Hispanic Professional Engineers Nationals.

 g.
-Shall be responsible for keeping connections between our Society of Hispanic Professional Engineers chapter and Society of Hispanic Professional Engineers Professional Chapters.
+Shall be responsible for keeping connections between our Society of Hispanic Professional Engineers chapter and the Society of Hispanic Professional Engineers Professional Chapters.

 h.
 Shall confirm all funding proposals.